atikullahnasar/blog/README.md

 Blog Package:

-A simple and flexible Laravel package for managing blog posts with built-in migrations, routes, and admin panel integration.
+A simple and flexible Laravel package for managing blog posts with built-in migrations, routes, and admin panel integration. must need to be have any kinds of authentication system Installation Guide

-Installation Guide

 Follow these steps to install and set up the package in your Laravel project: